 10th Stage 2 / 13th Overall

 "It's been an up and down day for me so to get a spot inside the top 10 feels like a great achievement.
 I suffered a high-speed crash early in the morning, but managed to recover quickly and kept pushing.
-Soon after my fall I started getting a good winking on my WR450F Rally.
+Soon after my fall I started getting a good feeling on my WR450F Rally.
 Conditions reminded me a lot of what I'm used to back home in Australia and that was surely an advantage today.
-It was dusty, warm and fast in some sections, so I kept plugging away and got to the end of the special winking great.
+It was dusty, warm and fast in some sections, so I kept plugging away and got to the end of the special feeling great.
 We're now less than ten minutes behind the provisional leader so we know anything can happen in the next few stages.
 I'll keep doing my best for myself and for the team."

 Adrien Van Beveren - Yamalube Yamaha Official Team rider